spurreiter/oidc-connector/README.md

 - Tokens are refreshed automatically; No need to take care on expiry timestamps.
 - Support for custom adapters (default is browser, package comes bundled with cordova and cordova-native adapter)
+- Supports multiple tokens from different client-ids in the frontend

 Verified to work with following OIDC servers